wp-plugins/mysmark/README.txt

 2. Settings in the admin page.

 == Changelog ==
+= 1.0.6.1 =
+* Fixed: Post preview on the home page was not showing correctly.

 = 1.0.6 =
 * Added: The new MySmark Button is available to use as a template in the plug-in Control Panel.
 * Change: screenshot-2.png with the new Control Panel.